sph-huynh/case-studies-eleventy/src/posts/telecom-voice-stratey.md

   textcontent: "<p>We delivered personas, service maps and customer insights that
     allowed our client to validate customer needs and priorities - mitigating the risk of implementing a technical solution that ultimately customers did not want.</p>"
+overview: "<p>A Telecoms client was looking to improve their voice experience, focusing on voice authentication.
+The voice experience (phone call support) was often the only touchpoint customers had with the client - and we found it also played a big role in determining their perception of the quality of service.
+There were a number of technical solutions available, but we needed to determine what the client’s operations could support, what the customers needed, and how to up-skill call centre agents.</p>"
+metrics:
+- metrictitle: "8"
+  metricdesc: customer interviews conducted

 ---
-**Challenge**

-A Telecoms client was looking to improve their voice experience, focusing on voice authentication.
-The voice experience (phone call support) was often the only touchpoint customers had with the client - and we found it also played a big role in determining their perception of quality of service.
-There were a number of technical solutions available, but we needed to determine what the client’s operations could support, what the customers needed and how to up-skill call centre agents.